10BitByte/LimeOS/docs/source/graphics.rst

 Graphics
 ========

-LimeOS provides a API for creating Graphical Objects.
+LimeOS provides a API for creating Graphical Interfaces.

 You can create a new window using: